Sexton Blake bibliography part 2: 1912–1945: Compiling the Sexton Blake bibliography

 The Supplement to the Sexton Blake Catalogue is now ready, containing all the information which was not to hand at the time the main Catalogue was first published.
-It contains all the titles in the most recent series of the Sexton Blake Library; information concerning all the Blake serials of years gone by; particulars of Blake as seen in stage plays and on the talking screen; titles of Blake stories in the rare Penny Pictorial and in Answers Library, plus information concerning the pre-war Sexton Blake Annuals."
+It contains all the titles in the most recent series of the Sexton Blake Library; information concerning all the Blake serials of years gone by; particulars of Blake as seen in stage plays and on the talking screen; titles of Blake stories in the rare Penny Pictorial and in Answers Library, plus information concerning the pre-war Sexton Blake Annuals.

 Since publication the Catalogue and supplement have been considered an "invaluable" tool by researchers interested in the Blake canon.
 As Blake research was ongoing as new information or titles were discovered in primary sources, the catalogue was updated.

 The catalogue provided verification that Sexton Blake had appeared in roughly 4000 tales by around 200 authors.
-Based on this statistic, Otto Penzler and Chris Steinbrunner writing in the Encyclopedia of Mystery and Detection, concluded that Sexton Blake was the hero of more novels and stories than any other detective.
+Based on this statistic, Otto Penzler and Chris Steinbrunner writing in the Encyclopedia of Mystery and Detection concluded that Sexton Blake was the hero of more novels and stories than any other detective.

-In 1993 the second edition of the "famous Sexton Blake Catalogue" was announced in honour of the detective's 100th birthday.
+In 1993 the second edition of the Sexton Blake Catalogue was announced in honour of the detective's 100th birthday.
 The announcement read: